Build your online portfolio in six simple steps with this easy-to-follow guide.

-The first choice you’ll make when setting up your online portfolio is how you want your theme to look.
-No pressure, though—if you decide later that you don’t like the theme you’ve picked, you can change things up whenever you like.
+The first choice you’ll make when setting up your online portfolio is how you want your template to look.
+No pressure, though—if you decide later that you don’t like the template you’ve picked, you can change things up whenever you like.
 It can be easy to get caught up procrastinating when you’re worried about everything looking perfect, so give yourself a break.
 Keep in mind that once you have your basic site set up, you’ll have lots of time to customize and change it up as much as you want.
 Pick a portfolio template you like to get started with and go from there.

 Deciding what work to include in your online portfolio can be a challenge.
 Start by curating just ten images that you know will make you stand out.
 In the future, you can create more galleries for portraits, landscapes, personal work, works in progress—whatever you feel like showcasing.
 But for now, just select ten of your best pieces.

 Think of this as a highlight reel.
 When someone ends up on your site, you want them to get an accurate, positive impression of your work right away.
 Having a well-thought-out gallery to scroll through offers visitors a window into your work the moment they land on your page.

 We know it can be overwhelming to try to distill a large (or small) body of work into just a few images, especially when you have an emotional attachment to your creative output.
 If you can, try looking at your work through the eyes of a prospective client or photo editor.
 What jumps out at you?
 It can also be helpful to select pieces you’ve received praise for in the past.
 Still not sure?
 Ask for a second opinion!
 Enlist a trusted friend or colleague and get their honest feedback.

 Once you’ve selected your first gallery images, just choose “Gallery” from the “Create New” tab and upload, adding captions if you choose.
 Well-written captions can be a good way to give context to your work, especially if you’re showcasing commissioned pieces or collaborations.

 Some general guidelines and best practices for creating great galleries: